Springfield-Charlestown Hyphens: The ballpark

 The name and location of the home ballpark for the 1911 Springfield–Charlestown Hyphens is not directly referenced.
 While the Brattleboro Islanders played 1911 home games at Island Park, the venue may have hosted the other league teams, given the construction size of the ballpark and the motivation of forming the league.

-Year–by–year records
+Year–by–year record

 Notable alumni

 The complete player roster for the 1911 Springfield–Charlestown Hyphens is unknown.